eddiebrunson/Hybrid-Cloud-Engineer-Notes/1_Journey_to_the_Mondern_Hybrid_Cloud.md

 * **A Hybrid cloud engineer** is able to design, operate, and manage varies types of workloads across multiple cloud platforms and infrastructure providers.

+Hybrid engineers are able to:

+* Consult and plan with business stakeholders
+* Successfully execute this plan
+* Validate outcomes through their technical skillset

+They also help organization determine their readiness for in transitioning thier infrastructure.

+An important task is to make sure that buisness requirements are clearly defined.

+This is done there Service Level Agreements, or SLAs.
+Which is used to deteremine the right infrasturture solutions for every service.

+From there Hybrid Engineers are involved with the planning of the *implementation* of the migration.
+Which includes:

+* Refactoring applications for the best Total Cost of Ownership(TCO) and Return on Investment(ROI)

+Once complete the infrastructure needs to be constanly monitored to maintain performance and ensure SLAs are met.